ahmadpiee/atlantis-terraform/README.md

    - next we can make ssl certificate wit **Certbot**, to install cerbot running this command `sudo apt install certbot python3-certbot-nginx && sudo nginx -t && sudo systemctl reload nginx`
    - add your domain to nginx/certbot challange by running `sudo certbot --nginx -d example.com -d www.example.com` make sure to change your domain, and point your A record to your ip4 public in your DNS Zone
    - now you can access you atlantis app by go to your domain with https
+   - last, you need to check a certbot auto renewal test by running the following command:

+     ```
+     sudo systemctl status certbot.timer

+     sudo certbot renew --dry-run
+     ```

 8. **Make command shortcut:**